hugsy/gef/docs/commands/heap.md

 ### `heap bins` command ###

-Glibc bins are the structures used for keeping tracks of free-ed chunks.
-The reason for that is that allocation (using `sbrk`) is costly.
-So Glibc uses those bins to remember formely allocated chunks.
+Glibc uses bints for keeping tracks of `free`d chunks.
+This is because making allocations through `sbrk` (requiring a syscall) is costly.
+Glibc uses those bins to remember formerly allocated chunks.
 Because bins are structured in single or doubly linked list, I found that quite painful to always interrogate `gdb` to get a pointer address, dereference it, get the value chunk, etc...
-So I decided to implement in `gef` the `heap bins` sub-command, which allows to get info on:
+So I decided to implement the `heap bins` sub-command, which allows to get info
+on:

    - `fastbins`
    - `bins`